A singular threat

 Flu Lab's Philosophy and Approach

 Flu Lab supports organizations and leaders that share our sense of urgency for new ideas and action and are willing to explore and experiment.
-We evaluate investment and grant opportunities based on their potential to create actionable knowledge and advance solutions to pressing influenza challenges.
+We evaluate prospective grants and investments based on their potential to create actionable knowledge and advance solutions to pressing influenza challenges.
 We value building sustainable capacity and capabilities.
-Flu Lab is privately funded.

 Flu Lab's Team